 How the OCS Exams Work

-- A score of 80 percent must be achieved to pass the exam.
+- At least 80 of the 100 test questions (80 percent) must be answered correctly to pass the exam.

 Resources to Help You Prepare

-Just like real life coding, the Ophthalmic Coding Specialist Exam is open book.
-The following resources will help you prepare.
+Just like real life coding, the both exams are open book.
 The following resources will help you prepare:

-Attend courses: AAOE’s Codequest coding courses and other sessions offered at the Academy’s and IJCAHPO’s annual meetings.
+Attend the Academy's and AAOE’s Codequest coding courses and other sessions offered at the Academy’s and IJCAHPO’s annual meetings.